Iterative Training of Physics-Informed Neural Networks with Fourier-enhanced Features

 \subsection{Spectrum Analysis}

-To quantitatively demonstrate our method's ability to mitigate spectral bias, we employ the Fast Fourier transform to analyze the frequency-domain distribution of the network's prediction.
+To quantitatively demonstrate our method's ability to mitigate spectral bias, we employ the fast Fourier transform to analyze the frequency-domain distribution of the network's prediction.
 We conduct a spectrum analysis similar to~\cite{rahaman2019spectral}, designing a challenging multi-scale convection equation with an initial condition composed of a superposition of ten sinusoids of different frequencies and unit amplitude.
-More details of the setup are in Appendix~\ref{app:spectrum}.
+More details of the setup are in Appendix F.2.

 During analysis, we compare the performance of Vanilla PINNs against models where the basis is extended with a varying number of random Fourier features and carry out a one-step solution of the lower-level objective in Equation~\ref{equ:Qcb_loss}.
-No additional training for the upper-level problem is performed.
+No additional training is performed for the upper-level problem.

 We compute the magnitude of their discrete Fourier transform at frequencies $k_i$, denoted as $|\tilde{f}_{k_i}|$.
 Figure~\ref{fig:spectrum} presents the average normalized magnitudes $\frac{|\tilde{f}{k_i}|}{A_i}$ over five independent runs.
 The results clearly illustrate the spectral bias of Vanilla PINNs, which struggle to accurately capture high-frequency components.
 In contrast, by extending the network's basis through RFF, the network can fit high-frequency signals much more effectively, even without the subsequent bi-level training procedure of IFeF-PINN.
 Furthermore, we observe that increasing the number of random features enhances the network’s ability to approximate high-frequency components, confirming the effectiveness of our basis extension strategy.